 We expect that if we successfully incorporate PCR in advance of regulatory penalties being imposed, we could avoid non-compliance fees.
-We estimate that those fees could be between approximately \$360K and \$1.5M per year, if we did not meet the full regulatory requirements for PCR usage.
+In the case of California's legislation, we estimate that those fees could be between approximately \$360K and \$1.5M per year, if we did not meet the full regulatory requirements for PCR usage.
 Therefore, the financial benefit of avoiding these fines would be the same, between approximately \$360K and \$1.5M per year.